 Hicks reached over his shoulder for the shotgun he kept strapped to his back.
 “I like to keep this handy, for close encounters,” he explained to Frost as he pumped it loudly.

 “I heard that,” Frost grinned.

 Hudson looked disdainfully at his empty rifle, jealous of the shotgun.
 He was completely unarmed at this point, except for his knife.
 Normally, he didn’t think carrying a sidearm was worth the extra weight, but now he was wishing he did have one.
-He gazed around at the others, and his gaze fell on Dietrich.
+He gazed around at the others, and his eyes fell on Dietrich.
 She was holding her flamethrower closely, and her sidearm was still in its holster by her hip.
 Swallowing, Hudson said tensely, “Give me your sidearm, man.”